dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 - *Uses*: **answer**, **course**, **question**, **user**
 - *Is used by*: -

 *This module, like **tournament** implements an engagement functionality and has no incoming uses-dependency.
-Please refer to the **Rationale's section 3.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*
+Please refer to the **Rationale's section DD1.** followed by **DMI3.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">question</span>
 - *Uses*: **answer**, **course**
 - *Is used by*: **answer**, **discussion**, **questionsubmission**, **quiz**, **statistics**, **tournament**

 *There's a cyclic uses-dependency between this module and the **answers** module.
 Furthermore, this module has many incoming uses-dependencies as it is a part of the Core Domain of quizzes-tutor.
-Please refer to the **Rationale's section 1.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*
+Please refer to the **Rationale's section DMI1.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">questionsubmission</span>
 - *Uses*: **course**, **question**, **user**